 I find it difficult to start.

 The weather is too hot.

 So, no more excuses!
 Instead, think about the ways in which physical activity will enrich your life!

-You can start with simple moderate-intensity activity such as brisk walking, cycling or swimming three to four times a week.
+You can start with simple moderate-intensity activities such as brisk walking, cycling or swimming three to four times a week.
 These activities are generally safe for everyone and the risk of injury is low.
 The key to sustaining your interest in any workout routine is to choose activities that you will enjoy.

 You can include physical activity into your daily routine and even engage in some of your other favourite activities while you exercise.
 For example, you can jog with your dog or watch TV while cycling on a stationary exercise bike.